Tuberculosis Symptoms, Causes & Risk Factors

 - People who work or reside in facilities or institutions that house people who are at high risk for TB such as hospitals, homeless shelters, correctional facilities, nursing homes, and residential homes for those with HIV

-Not everyone who is infected with the TB germ develops TB disease.
+Not everyone who is infected with the TB germ (latent TB) develops clinically active TB disease.
 People at highest risk for developing active TB disease are those with a weak immune system, including:

 - Babies and young children, whose immune systems have not matured